All Episodes

 The dossier is disseminated to the American people as Russian lies to impact the 2016 election.

-And now we're finding out that there was used the same unverified, uncorroborated Clinton paid for Russian lies were used to bludgeon Trump, and it's the exact opposite of what we've been told by the media, and now all the proof is coming out as they begin to reveal these closed door sessions and testimony.
+And now we're finding out that it was used the same unverified, uncorroborated Clinton paid for Russian lies were used to bludgeon Trump.

-Well, what about the six to eight democratic committees that have now committed themselves for the next two years not serving the American people but endless investigations?
+Well, what about the six to eight Democratic committees that have now committed themselves for the next two years, not serving the American people, but endless investigations?

 How does that work for them?

-Well, look, I think that Mueller in fact may make them an embarrassment and may give Trump uh the perfect uh bludgeon to say again and again to the country look this guy spent millions of dollars, he brought in the best democratic lawyers he could find.
+Well, look, I think that Mueller, in fact, may make them an embarrassment and may give Trump the perfect bludgeon to say again and again to the country, look, this guy spent millions of dollars.

-He had the full power of the federal government, he couldn't find anything because there isn't anything.
+He couldn't find anything because there isn't anything.

-Well, it's gonna be interesting.
+Well, it's going to be interesting.

 So who do you think?